Miraflores District, Lima: Climate

+Ecology

+Miraflores is a biodiverse district, with a large variety of animal species, including those off its coast, and over 200 species of plants.
+As of 2026, most plant species have been introduced into the country, while only a fifth are native to Peru.
+The most prevalent species are Schinus terebinthifolia, Tecomaria capensis, Schinus molle, and Tecoma stans.

 Demographics

 According to the 2017 national census done by the INEI, the district has 99,337 inhabitants and a population density of 10,326 persons per km^{2} (26,744 persons per sq mile).
 Miraflores has a high Human Development Index at 0.986 and the lowest population living below the poverty line in Lima at 1.80%.
 Along with its northern neighbor, San Isidro, Miraflores is inhabited primarily by upper-class residents and is consistently listed as one of the most expensive districts in the country.

+Education

+Miraflores had 128 private schools and 12 public schools in 2010.

-Culture and education
+Culture

 Unveiling of a bust of José Matías Delgado at Centroamérica Park.

 The district has a pre-Inca mud-brick temple called the Huaca Pucllana, one of a number of archeological sites found in Lima.

-Miraflores had 128 private schools and 12 public schools in 2010.